AstrumU/graphql-authz/README.md

 `context` is GraphQL context

-`fieldArgs` is object that has all arguments passed to `Query`/`Mutation`/`Field` the rule is applied to.
+`fieldArgs` is an object that has all arguments passed to `Query`/`Mutation`/`Field` the rule is applied to.
 If the rule is applied to `ObjectType` or `InterfaceType` then `fieldArgs` is an empty object.

-If no other data is needed to perform authorization (e.g. actual data from the database or actual response to the request) then Pre execution rule should be used.
+If no other data is needed to perform authorization (e.g. actual data from the database or actual response to the request) then the Pre execution rule should be used.

 To create simple Pre execution rule `preExecRule` function should be used
 ```ts